-The title recognises EHRA Members who have made exceptional contributions to cardiac rhythm, distinguishing themselves in clinical, educational, and organisational aspects of the field.
+The title sets apart EHRA Members who have made exceptional contributions to the domain of cardiac rhythm, distinguishing themselves in clinical, educational, and organisational aspects of the field.

 Privileges and benefits

-- Use of the FEHRA title with signature
+- Use of the "FEHRA" designation in signatures

-- Access to EHRA Members’ Lounge during EHRA congresses
+- Access to the EHRA Members Lounge during EHRA congresses

 - Leading and mentoring** roles in EHRA initiatives and activities